KDP Quick Scout Start free

 Want browser-native with keyword research?
 KDSPY is a solid choice at $79.

 Not sure what you need yet?
-Keyword research is where paid tools genuinely earn their keep.
-For everything else, including real-time page data, multi-format pricing, sales estimates, and AI analysis, you can get it for free.
+Search-volume-backed keyword research and AMS ads data are where paid tools genuinely earn their keep.
+For everything else, including real-time page data, multi-format pricing, sales estimates, related-phrase keyword research, and AI analysis, you can get it for free.
 Starting free is a low-risk way to find out what data you actually reach for.
 You can always add a paid tool once you know what specific gap you want to fill.

 No account required to start.
 Install and open any Amazon book page.